lisafast/lacnotredame/Content/about/2022BoardReport.md

 ## Water level report

 * Imre and the dam volunteers at the Lac Notre Dame outlet have been managing the beavers & dam this spring and summer, trying to keep the water levels within a 20-30 cm range.
 He has a checklist from Quebec of the rules he must follow.
 Levels through the summer were fairly normal, dropping lower when there was little rain, and then going up through August.
-* Don't trespass and go hole the dam at the outlet - email info@lacnotredame.org if you have concerns, and I'll get in touch with the team.
+* Don't trespass to damage the dam at the outlet - email info@lacnotredame.org if you have concerns, and I'll get in touch with the team.
 * The MRC has a new Waterways manager - he'll be joining a La Peche Lake Associations meeting in September to share their new approach.
 * Lisa is continuing to track water levels and work with Lac Bernard's Association to keep the outlet and streams flowing throughout the watershed.